xcore/sc_modbus_rtu/module_modbus_rtu/doc/hw.rst

-Hardware Platforms
+Hardware platforms
 ==================

 This module may be evaluated using the sliceKIT Modular Development Platform, available from DigiKey.
 Required board SKUs are:

-   * XP-SKC-L2 (sliceKIT L2 Core Board)
+   * XP-SKC-L16 (sliceKIT L16 Core Board)
    * XA-SK-ISBUS sliceCARD
-   * XA-SK-XTAG2 (sliceKIT XTAG adapter) plus Power Supply
+   * XA-SK-XTAG2 (sliceKIT xTAG-2 adapter) plus Power Supply